-This objective applies to both the near and long term.
-Within the current ten-year increment, the NPNRD and NeDNR will maintain current levels of accretions to the Platte, and seek opportunities to further reduce impacts to Platte streamflows for the period 2059-2063.
+This objective applies to both the short-term and long-term.
+Within the current tenyear increment, the NPNRD and NeDNR will maintain current levels of accretions to the Platte, and seek opportunities to further reduce impacts to Platte streamflows for the period 2059-2063.